YunluZhu/SAMPL-analysis-v5-lab/README.md

 `docs` contains a copy of catalog files generated after running `.../SAMPL_analysis/SAMPL_analysis.py`

-`docs/SAMPL_analysis_visualization_paper` contains complete code for the SAMPL mechod manuscript that should work out of the box.
+`docs/SAMPL_analysis_visualization_paper` contains complete code for the SAMPL method manuscript that should work out of the box.

 `SAMPL_analysis` folder contains all the scripts for data analysis.